J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Identical Particles.md

 $$\ket{\psi}_S=\frac{1}{\sqrt{N!}}\sum_\text{all permutations}\ket{i_1,\alpha_1}\ket{i_2,\alpha_2}\dots\ket{i_N,\alpha_N}$$

 # Two-electron systems
+- Depending on the system, one may be able to _separate_ Hamiltonians depending on spatial coordinates and spin

+- For _two identical bosons_, one can use the same procedure as fermions
+- For $N>2$, overall states _do not in general factorise into separate spatial and spin components_
+	- For large $N$, calculate [[Advanced statistical mechanics#Grand canonical ensemble|probability distribution functions for each state]]

+## Separable systems
 - Consider a _two-electron system_ occpying the _same spatial state_ $\ket{a(\bm{r})}$
 - There are _two available states_ due to _spin_:
 $$\displaylines{\ket{a\uparrow}=\psi_a(\bm{r})\ket{\uparrow}\equiv\ket{a(\bm{r})}\ket{\uparrow}\equiv\ket{a}\ket{\uparrow} \\ \ket{a\downarrow}\equiv\ket{a}\ket{\downarrow}}$$